Last Updated on February 5, 2023

 Grab a warm coffee at Union Station, populated with many shops and eateries.

 This huge historic building is located downtown and is Denver’s transportation hub.
-Trains, busses, and the free 16th street shuttle all stop here, making it a great place for an intermission from your wintertime tour of Denver before setting off on your next destination.
+Trains, buses, and the free 16th street shuttle all stop here, making it a great place for an intermission from your wintertime tour of Denver before setting off on your next destination.